rchillyard/Number/README.md

 Complex
 =======
 There are two types of _Complex_: _ComplexCartesian_ and _ComplexPolar_.
-Complex numbers support all the Field operations, as well as _modulus_ and _complement_.
+Complex numbers support all the _Field_ operations, as well as _modulus_ and _conjugate_.
 It is easy to convert between the two types of _Complex_.

+The _ComplexPlanar_ object has an additional member (as well as the real and imaginary parts): the number of branches.
+For example, the square root of 2 should have two branches: ±√2.

 Factors
 =======